olwalgeorge2/erp-platform-3/README.md

 3.4 PostgreSQL for relational persistence and Kafka-class brokers for eventing.
 3.5 OpenTelemetry, JSON logging, and metrics for full-stack observability.

+See `docs/BUILD_SYSTEM_UPDATE.md` for detailed dependency versions, tooling rationale, and upgrade guidance.

 ## 4. Repository Layout
 4.1 `api-gateway/` - Edge service for request routing and composition.
 4.2 `bounded-contexts/` - Domain services grouped by bounded context.